stszap/coredns.io/content/manual/configuration.md

 }
 ~~~

-Changing the second port number to 1055 makes these Server Blocks two different Servers.
+Changing the second port number to 1055 (to pick a number)  makes these Server Blocks two different
+Servers.

 ### Specifying a Protocol

-Currently CoreDNS accepts three different protocols: plain DNS, DNS over TLS and DNS over gRPC.
-You
+Currently CoreDNS accepts four protocols: plain DNS, DNS over TLS, DNS over gRPC and DNS over
-can specify what a server should accept in the server configuration by prefixing a zone name with
+HTTP/2.
+You can specify what a server should accept in the server configuration by prefixing a zone
-a scheme.
+name with a scheme.

 * `dns://` for plain DNS (the default if no scheme is specified).
 * `tls://` for DNS over TLS.
 * `grpc://` for DNS over gRPC.
+* `https://` for DNS over HTTP/2 (DoH).

 ## Plugins